Customer Master Data Management: A Governed Single View

 2. Customer data quality management

-These issues are common because systems evolve at different speeds, business users enter data manually, and legacy processes accumulate errors over time.
+These issues arise because systems evolve independently, data is entered inconsistently, and legacy processes accumulate errors over time.

 Data quality management addresses these concerns through cleansing, standardization, validation checks, enrichment processes, and automated rules that monitor the overall health of customer data.

-• Enrichment fills in missing details from internal or third-party sources, and
+• Enrichment fills in missing details from internal or third-party sources

 • Routine audits verify that quality rules continue functioning as customer data grows.